profsmith89/ctps/_sources/chap17.md

 Cook steps you through the building of a `LogisticRegression` model, which takes a comment as a string and classifies it as toxic or not.
 You can check out the ML code in [Cook's tutorial](https://www.kaggle.com/code/alexisbcook/exercise-identifying-bias-in-ai/notebook); my goal with you here is to focus on what makes identifying historical bias hard so that you aren't caught unaware when you build your own ML models.

-Cook's code pulls from her snapshot of the entire data set two example comments that illustrate toxic and non-toxic comments.
+From her snapshot of the entire data set, Cook's code pulls two example comments that illustrate toxic and non-toxic comments.
 I repeat below these two labeled comments:

 ```{code-block} none
 ---